 At the end of each reporting period, the Company reviews the carrying amounts of its long-lived tangible and intangible assets with finite lives to determine whether there is any indication that those assets have suffered an impairment loss.
-If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
+If any such indication exists, the recoverable amount of the asset is estimated to determine the extent of the impairment loss (if any).
 Where it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the cash-generating unit to which the asset belongs.
-Where a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to individual CGUs, or otherwise they are allocated to the smallest CGU for which a reasonable and consistent allocation basis can be identified.
+Where a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to individual CGU, or otherwise they are allocated to the smallest CGUs for which a reasonable and consistent allocation basis can be identified.

-For the purpose of impairment testing goodwill acquired in a business combination, from the acquisition date, is allocated to each of the group's cash-generating units that are expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.
+For impairment testing goodwill acquired in a business combination, from the acquisition date, is allocated to each of the group's CGUs that are expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.

-For goodwill and other indefinite lived intangible assets, the Company tests for impairment on an annual basis and whenever certain circumstances indicate that the carrying amount of the related CGU might exceed its recoverable amount.
+For goodwill and other indefinite-lived intangible assets, the Company tests for impairment on an annual basis and whenever certain circumstances indicate that the carrying amount of the related CGU might exceed its recoverable amount.

-Recoverable amount is the higher of fair value less costs to sell and value-in-use.
-In assessing value-in-use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted, as discussed in Note 2.3.1.1.
+The recoverable amount is the higher of fair value less costs to sell and value-in-use.
+In assessing valuein-use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted, as discussed in Note 2.3.1.1.

 If the recoverable amount of an asset or CGU is estimated to be less than its carrying amount, the carrying amount of the asset (or CGU) is reduced to its recoverable amount.
-An impairment loss is recognized immediately in consolidated net income.
+An impairment loss is recognized immediately in the consolidated net income.

-Where the conditions leading to an impairment loss no longer exist, it is subsequently reversed, that is, the carrying amount of the asset (or CGU) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset (or CGU) in prior years.
-A reversal of an impairment loss is recognized immediately in consolidated net income.
+Where the conditions leading to an impairment loss no longer exist, it is subsequently reversed.
+That is, the carrying amount of the asset (or CGU) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset (or CGU) in prior years.
+A reversal of an impairment loss is recognized immediately in the consolidated net income.
 Impairment losses related to goodwill are not reversible.

-For the years ended December 31, 2020, 2019 and 2018, the Company recognized impairment losses of Ps.
-5,451, Ps.
-1,018 and Ps.
-432, respectively (see Note 20).
+For the years ended December 31, 2021, 2020 and 2019, the Company recognized impairment losses of Ps.
+1,427, Ps.
+5,451 and Ps.
+1,018, respectively (see Note 20).